UI/UX, PRODUCT DESIGN

 An online survey was also conducted.
 Most of the participants were women between the ages of 19 and 34 who lived with two to four people in their household.
 The majority of them still use old fashioned pen and paper to keep lists.

 One of the questions in the online survey asked participants which mobile apps they utilize to shop and/or track productivity.
 The answers varied greatly which drew the conclusion that these apps are helpful in one or two aspects of the user's journey, but there are gaps in each product that can filled in order to improve experience and save the user time.

 Cozi is marketed as a productivity app that enables users to edit and share shopping lists, calendars, meal planner, etc. While there is a voice component to the shopping list, it is only through Amazon's Alexa integration.
 Furthermore, user reviews reflect in-app purchases of premium features prohibit users from committing to Cozi above other apps.

 Ibotta is a rewards app in which users gain cash back by completing shopping-related tasks.
 It does not feature a voice-activated shopping list, and rather than save the user time, it generates time consuming activities for the user to complete in order to achieve rewards.
 For example, the user must select offers prior to shopping and then upload images of receipts after shopping to get cash back.

 Store apps and online shopping apps like Publix, WalMart, and Amazon persuade the user to shop exclusively at that store.
 And while online shopping is growing in popularity, consumers are still going to brick and mortar stores for grocery items like fresh produce, bakery goods and refrigerated items.

-Based on the statistics obtained by the Bureau of Labor and Statistics, the administered survey, and a thorough competitive analysis, Markit's target audience is women between the ages of 23 and 35 with varying levels of income and employment.
-These women are mothers and caregivers, budget conscious, and active in their communities.
+Based on the statistics obtained by the Bureau of Labor and Statistics, the administered survey, and a thorough competitive analysis, Markit's target audience is women between the ages of 26 and 36.
+They are mothers and caregivers, budget conscious, and active in their communities.